indiqusdocs/apiculus/docs/Subscribers/Compute/RHELInstances/VolumeManagement.md

 ---
 # Volume Management

-To view the disks attached to particular Instance, Navigate to [RHEL Instances](AboutRHELInstances.md) and access the **Volumes** tab.
+To view the disks attached to particular Instance, navigate to [RHEL Instances](AboutRHELInstances.md) and access the **Volumes** tab.

 RHEL Instances on Apiculus work with the [Block Volumes Service](/docs/Subscribers/Storage/BlockVolumes/AboutBlockVolumes) and let you carry out basic disk operations.

 ![Volume Management](img/VolumeManagement.png)